faridani/Pymetheus/README.md

 # Pymetheus
 Synthetic Dataset of Python Code for Reinforcement Learning

-This repository has more than 4K coding examples.
+This repository has more than 6K coding examples.
 All of these are stored in four subfolders in the `data` folder.
 * `good_quality` has good quality data, the python code and unit tests all compile and the json file adheres to the `schema` highlighed below.
 * `invalid_python_code` contains jsons that are well formatted but their python code has errors
 * `invalid_tests` contains jsons whose python code compile but their tests don't
 * `needs_postprocessing` these contain outputs of LLMs that don't conform strictly to the `schema` but they are still useful
+* `repaired_needs_postprocessing_files` contains all of the files from `needs_postprocessing` that are automatically repaired using Llama 3 and now pass the json schema validation.
+I have not tried to compile either the python code or the tests for these json files

+If you just want to use the data I encourage you to use `good_quality` and `repaired_needs_postprocessing_files` and filter them further

 to run, try: